Jako/ColorPicker/docs/index.md

 ### Features

-With this MODX Revolution custom template variable a color select input could be used to select a color in a MODX resource.
+With this MODX Revolution custom template variable a color select input can be used to select a color in a MODX resource.

 ### License